Orange-Cyberdefense/GOAD/README.md

 vagrant up   # will start the lab
 ```

-- if you got some errors see the troobleshooting section at the end of the document
+- if you got some errors see the troobleshooting section at the end of the document, but in most case if you get errors during install, don't think and just replay the main playbook (most of the errors which could came up are due to windows latency during installation, wait few minutes and replay the main.yml playbook)

-### Limit to one host
-- Limit to one host with --limit

 ```
-ansible-playbook main.yml --limit=dc02
+ansible-playbook main.yml
 ```

-## LAB Content - sevenkingdoms.local
+## LAB Content - sevenkingdoms.local / north.sevenkingdoms.local / essos.local

 ![v2_overview.png](./docs/img/v2_overview.png)